SaekiTominaga/frontend/packages/input-switch/README.md

 | `--thumb-radius` | `calc(0.5em - 1px)` | Radius of slider ball |
 | `--thumb-color` | `#ffffff` | Color of slider ball |

-The switch markup looks like this.
+The shadow DOM of the switch looks like this.

 ```html
 <x-input-switch class="my-switch">